ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : connTimeout

 Type:
-: Numeric, with special value `Disabled`
+: (Numeric, Boolean)

 Default:
 : Disabled

-This property specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
+The Numeric value of this Tuple specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports reliability.
-The special value `Disabled` means that no timeout is scheduled.
+If the Boolean value in this Tuple is `false`, the Numeric value will be ignored, and the meaning is `Disabled`, i.e., no timeout is scheduled.

 ### Timeout for keep alive packets {#keep-alive-timeout}